 When the data centers or server rooms are built, everything seems clean, tidy and well-organized.
 But with days passing and the increasing of cables amount, things changes rapidly and problems come out.
 The increasing demand of higher speed Ethernet has urged the data center to increase both cables and devices amount.
-According to researches, by the year of 2019, 50% of the network in data center will upgrade to 100G Ethernet which is mainly depended on multi-fiber optical cables.
+According to researches, by the year of 2019, 50% of the network in data center will upgrade to 100G Ethernet which is mainly depended on multi-fiber optical cable.
+This has promoted the development of 100G breakout patch panel.

 Although 100G is not the mainstream now, it is common to see that bundles of cables hanging unattached within racks, clutters of cables lay on the ground, or connections of links that are too tight and there is not way to move the switches without removing the cables.
 Telecom engineers in data centers are often proud to share pictures about before and after cabling in their social networks, which are likely to receive a lot of LIKES.
 Except entertainment, what should be focused on is what if 100G or higher data rate Ethernet becomes the mainstream.
 Would data centers still running well with the currently designs and cable management systems?
 Will telecom engineers need more time to deal with the cable mess in data centers?
 Apparently, some improvement has to be done to meet the needs of both current and future.